Bouchenemehdi24/BO_HOG_Results/README.md

 ## Author

 This notebook was created by Bouchene Mohammed Mehdi.
-For any questions or feedback, you can reach out to him.
-Enjoy face recognition!
+For any questions or feedback, please contact him at bouchenemahdi@gmail.com.

+If this notebook proves helpful for your research or work, please acknowledge it by citing the following paper:

+Bouchene, Mohammed Mehdi.
+"Bayesian Optimization of Histogram of Oriented Gradients (HOG) Parameters for Facial Recognition."
+Available at SSRN: https://ssrn.com/abstract=4506361 or http://dx.doi.org/10.2139/ssrn.4506361